yashkandregulaa/yashkandregulaa/README.md

  🔭 I’m currently working on a Python project

- 🌱 I’m currently learning Flutter
+ 🌱 I’m currently learning web dev

  👯 I’m looking to collaborate on Youtube